New Philadelphia National Historic Site: History

 Free Frank McWorter purchased a 160-acre tract in Pike County, Illinois in 1830 and settled with his family in 1831.
 McWorter founded a town, which he thought might benefit from increasing commerce in Illinois due to the planned Illinois and Michigan Canal.
 He purchased the 80-acre tract from the federal government in 1835.
 The original town plan consisted of 144 lots in a 12 x 12 square, including 22 crisscrossing named streets.
 McWorter officially registered his town with government authorities and sold the lots to both blacks and whites.
 The town was integrated, with blacks and whites involved together in community organizations, except only a typical 19th-century segregated cemetery.
 There was one integrated public school.

 McWorter lived there for the rest of his life, apart from brief visits to Kentucky to purchase freedom for much of the remainder of his family.
 These freedom purchases were largely financed by his sale of lots in New Philadelphia.
+He died in 1854.

-McWorter died in 1854.
 Before the Civil War, New Philadelphia had become one of the stations along the Underground Railroad for shepherding escaped slaves to Canada.
 Escapees from Missouri were known to swim the Mississippi River to reach the town.
 With emancipation, more settlers arrived in New Philadelphia.
 Its population peaked at close to 160 shortly after 1865.

 In 1869, the Hannibal and Naples Railroad was built.
 It bypassed the town on the north; a station was built in nearby Barry, soon to be followed by transit and commerce.
 New Philadelphia rapidly declined in population thereafter.
 A small number of residents turned to farming a portion of the former townsite.
 Such changes and abandonment were not unusual for U.S. small towns in the late 19th century, especially those bypassed by changing transportation facilities.

-In 1885 a portion of the town was legally dissolved.
-It reverted to farmland.
-Modern archaeological studies discussed below indicate the area was inhabited through the 1920s.
-However, by the late 20th century, all vestiges of New Philadelphia had vanished save fragments of glass and pottery, and traces of the town's gravel streets.
+A portion of the town was legally dissolved in 1885, reverting to farmland.
+Modern archaeological studies indicate the area was inhabited through the 1920s.
+However, by the late 20th century, all vestiges of New Philadelphia had vanished save fragments of glass and pottery, along with traces of the town's gravel streets.